Cultural Differences between Spain and the United States – 4 more things I’ve noticed

 Left cheek, then right.

-Girls kiss girls, guys kiss girls, guys don’t kiss guys (unless they’re your typical Lavapiés Leftist with the fake dreadlocks, in which case they do kiss guys, and then pat themselves on the back about it.)
+Girls kiss girls, guys kiss girls, guys don’t kiss guys (unless they’re your typical Lavapiés leftist with the fake dreadlocks, in which case they do kiss guys, and then pat themselves on the back about how liberal they’re being.)

-I always find it amusing when Americans get together over here because nobody knows what to do.
+I always find it amusing when Americans get together over here in Spain, because nobody knows what to do.
 Should we shake hands?
-Should we wave?
+Should we wave from a distance?
 Should we kiss?
-The horror!

-Should we circle around each other awkwardly for a moment, waiting for the other person to make a move?
+Usually, we circle around each other awkwardly for a moment, waiting for the other person to make a move.

 When I first arrived, years ago, I was still on the American schedule of eating dinner at 6 o’clock.